The Oculus Quest 2 is the latest standalone VR headset from the Facebook-owned company, and it's out now.

 - John Lewis - Free standard delivery

 Is the Oculus Quest 2 better than the Quest?

 The simple answer is yes, but see our review to find out why.

 The Quest 2 is 10% lighter, more comfortable, and offers an improved display with over 50% more pixels than the original Quest.
 This translates to a bright, detailed experience with nearly 2K resolution per eye.

 The refresh rate also gets a boost to 90Hz from 60Hz, along with controllers that last four times longer than the batteries on the original.

 More importantly, Oculus has simplified the IPD (or Interpupillary Distance) adjustment.
 The IPD measures the distance between your pupils to calculate a 3D effect that’s believable.
 Users can now quickly choose the setting that works best out of three options.

-Of course, if you’re looking at how to buy the Quest 2, you probably know most of this, but see our handy round-up of all Oculus Quest 2-related deets and news if you want to know even more.
+Of course, if you’re looking at how to buy the Quest 2, you probably know most of this, but see our handy round-up of all Oculus Quest 2 deets and news and the best Quest accessories if you want to know even more.